Family Compact: Government position

-Executive and Legislative Councils
+Executive and Legislative councils

-The Executive Council was composed of local advisers who provided the colonially appointed Lieutenant Governor with advice on the daily workings of government, and especially with appointments to the administration.
+The Executive Council was composed of local advisers who provided the colonially appointed lieutenant governor with advice on the daily workings of government, and especially with appointments to the administration.
 Members of the Executive Council were not necessarily members of the Legislative Assembly but were usually members of the Legislative Council.
 The longest serving members were James Baby (1792–1833), John Strachan (1815–1836), George Markland (1822–1836), and Peter Robinson (1823–1836).

 The Legislative Council of Upper Canada was the upper house governing the province of Upper Canada.
 It was modelled after the British House of Lords.
 Members were appointed, often for life.
-The longest serving members were James Baby (1792–1833), Jacob Mountain Anglican Bishop of Quebec (1794–1825), John Strachan (1820–1841), George Markland (1822–1836), Peter Robinson (1823–1836), Thomas Talbot (1809–1841), Thomas Clark (1815–1841), William Dickson (1815–1841), John Henry Dunn (1822–1841), William Allan (1825–1841).
+The longest serving members were Baby (1792–1833), Jacob Mountain, Anglican Bishop of Quebec (1794–1825), Strachan (1820–1841), Markland (1822–1836), Peter Robinson (1823–1836), Thomas Talbot (1809–1841), Thomas Clark (1815–1841), William Dickson (1815–1841), John Henry Dunn (1822–1841), and William Allan (1825–1841).

-Magistracy and Courts of Quarter Sessions
+Magistracy and courts of Quarter Sessions

-Justices of the Peace were appointed by the Lieutenant Governor.
+Justices of the peace were appointed by the lieutenant governor.
 Any two justices meeting together could form the lowest level of the justice system, the Courts of Request.
 A Court of Quarter Sessions was held four times a year in each district composed of all the resident justices.
 The Quarter Sessions met to oversee the administration of the district and deal with legal cases.
-They formed, in effect, the municipal government and judiciary until an area was incorporated as either a Police Board or a City after 1834.
-The men appointed to the magistracy tended to be United Empire Loyalists or "Half-pay" military officers who were placed in semi-retirement after the Napoleonic Wars.
+They formed, in effect, the municipal government and judiciary until an area was incorporated as either a police board or a city after 1834.
+The men appointed to the magistracy tended to be United Empire Loyalists or "half-pay" military officers who were placed in semi-retirement after the Napoleonic Wars.